 - Birthday reminders

-The main 2 sizes I use (and which I offer in my shop) are the 1.5 x 0.5” – these are essentially the icon stickers but with more room to write with a writing space on the right.
+The main size I use (and which I offer in my shop) is 1.5″ wide x 0.5″ high.
+These are essentially the icon stickers but with room to write on the sticker instead of on the page beside the sticker.

 5. Sidebar stickers